Repurposing pastoral skills in retirement

 Brief thoughts on restoration

-by Elizabeth Biedrzycki on September 15, 2016 in innovation
+by Elizabeth Biedrzycki on September 15, 2016 in uncategorized

 Good Brunches are a series of conversations developed by an organization called Matryoshka Haus.
 Their purpose is to draw a diverse group of people around a common table to talk about meaningful things in healthy ways.
 The blog post below references the conversation that took place during the San Antonio Good Brunches around the topic of restoration.
 Click here to read the intro post for Good Brunches.